Challenges of Generating Structurally Diverse Graphs: Measuring diversity of a set of elements

 Another recent work~\citep{xie2023much} investigates the problem of measuring the coverage (diversity) of a set $S$ in the context of molecular generation.
 The authors consider the following known measures: the average, maximum, and minimum pairwise distances. \citet{xie2023much} propose three axioms that a good measure of coverage is expected to satisfy: monotonicity, subadditivity, and dissimilarity.
 Then, they show that none of the abovementioned measures satisfy all three axioms simultaneously and propose a new coverage measure called \#Circles. \#Circles equals the maximum number of disjoint circles with centers placed at the elements of the set.
 However, while satisfying all the properties, this measure has two disadvantages.
 First, the complexity of calculating this measure is exponential.
 Second, it requires the radius parameter to be defined and a good value depends on a dataset.
 In our setup when the set of graphs dynamically changes during the optimization, this measure cannot be applied.

-Let us discuss how the properties from~\citet{xie2023much,friedman2023vendi} relate to our study. \emph{Monotonicity} and \emph{subadditivity} from~\citet{xie2023much} describe the behavior of a measure when the size of the set increases and thus are not relevant in our setup.
+Let us discuss how the properties from~\citet{xie2023much} relate to our study. \emph{Monotonicity} and \emph{subadditivity} describe the behavior of a measure when the size of the set increases and thus are not relevant in our setup.
 Hence, only the dissimilarity axiom remains.
 This axiom requires that the diversity of a pair of elements monotonically increases if one of them moves apart from the other.
 Our \emph{monotonicity} property generalizes this axiom.
-Revisiting the properties from~\citet{friedman2023vendi}, we note that all measures that we discuss in our study do not depend on the order of the elements.
-The remaining properties either describe the behavior of a measure when the size of the set increases or consider weighted elements and thus are not applicable in our scenario.